 The Business Law Department lobbies for changes in areas of the law and regulation which are relevant to accountants and the accountancy profession.
 It also contributes, where possible, to proposed changes in the law and provides guidance on the outcomes.

-Charles became head of the business law department in January 2017 and has a particular focus on company law, insolvency, workplace pensions, charities and social housing
+Charles is head of the business law department and has a particular focus on company law, insolvency, workplace pensions, charities and social housing.

-Sophie is responsible for the areas of economic crime and ethics.
+Sophie is responsible for the areas of economic crime (including anti-money laundering) and ethics.

 The work of the Business law department is supported by a number of groups of volunteer experts and specialists, including: